 [00:11:01] Aneta: Yeah.
 I love that.
 You said we're part of the tapestry of life.
 So tell me about the third attitude then.

 [00:11:09] Sondra: So Maitri Karuna Mudita that is the joyful state of mind.
-That's such a deep one and I didn't go deep into that in the book.
+That's such a deep one and I didn't really go deep into that in the book.
 So a joyful state of mind is not just this, I'm joyful about everything because I practice gratitude.
-It's more about deeply connecting yourself to some internal source through or breathing your mind so that you can cultivate joy in every situation.
+It's really more about deeply connecting yourself to some internal source through or breathing that your mind that you can cultivate joy in every situation.

 [00:11:37] It is an innate state of humans.
-It's like that's what practicing these yogic attitudes do is like humans innately have joy, they innately are that joy, and their light just gets covered with that joyful experience, gets covered with all these contaminants that we talked about.
+It's like that's what practicing these yogic attitudes do is like humans innately have joy, they innately are that joy and their light just gets covered with that joyful experience, gets covered with all these contaminants that we talked about.

 [00:11:55] And so sometimes it takes something just as powerful to uncover that light and the breath is just such a beautiful way to practice stepping into linking yourself to that joyful state and knowing that that joyful state is always present for you.

 [00:12:33] Or I don't know, some people, they don't even know what joy means, which is interesting.
-And then some people think that, when all these other areas of my life are in a good place, then I will experience joy.
+And then some people think that, when all these other areas of my life are in a really good place, then I will experience the joy.

 [00:12:49] So it's almost like the joy becomes dependent on whether or not they feel successful in their health or their finances or their career, and it's not.
 Like you said, the joy is in the innate state.
 So can you just go a little bit deeper in case anyone's listening and they're like, wait, what is joy or how is it different?
 What does it mean to just be in a state of joy?

-[00:13:11] Sondra: You know, to be born human and the human birthright is an incredible privilege.
+[00:13:11] Sondra: You know, to be born human and the human birthright is incredible privilege.
 And there's a scripture called the Sanda Lahari.
-And it is said that to be born human is a wave of beauty and a wave of bliss.
+And it is says that to be born human is a wave of beauty and a wave of bliss.
 And so knowing that joy.
 Again, it's like, it's not an idea.
-It is as it is, and the way to find it is through breathing, and it's like such a profoundly personal process, I would say.
+It is as it is, and the way to find it is through the breathing, and it's like such a profoundly personal process, I would say.
 And it's the joy of knowing I can let go of the things that don't serve me, and I can focus on, I am worthy and I am loved as I am.

 [00:13:56] Aneta: Hmm.
 That's beautiful.
-And so when you talk about breath tell us a little bit more about the type of breath that you're talking about and is there a practice?
+And so when you talk about breath and tell us a little bit more about the type of breath that you're talking about and is there a practice?
 Like, what do you do personally?

 [00:14:40] And so the five qualities of breathing is that it's slow, deep, even, continuous, and quiet.
-And then I go into and I break down what each of those means and how to practice it.
-How do you figure out if your breath is slow or fast?
+And then I go into and I break down what each of those actually means and how to practice it.
+How do you actually figure out if your breath is slow or fast?

 [00:15:17] Aneta: Okay.
 Interesting.
 And so do you do that in conjunction with yoga when you teach it or is that a separate practice?